flybywiresim/discord-bot-utils/.github/CONTRIBUTING.md

 1. Fork the repository.
 2. Clone to your local system using your IDE of choice.
-3. Make a new branch from staging and name appropriately (e.g. feat: added ADIRS command, fix: typos fixed in ADIRS).
+3. Make a new branch from staging and name it appropriately (e.g. feat: added ADIRS command, fix: typos fixed in ADIRS).
 4. Create/edit the command you are working on.
 5. Test your build locally.
 6. Create a PR to merge your changes into staging.